digiexchange/dsx.github.io/opportunities.md

 permalink: /opportunities/
 ---

+**Organizational Partners**

+We are currently building an Organization Partner program, designed to give nonprofit organizations and other groups ongoing access to digital security providers and strategic thinking from DSX staff.
+Go [here](https://www.digitalsecurityexchange.org/partners/) to learn more.

 **Director, Partnerships and Outreach (Part-time)**

 The Digital Security Exchange (DSX) pairs social sector organizations with credible and trustworthy digital security experts and trainers who can help them keep their data and networks safe from exposure, exploitation, and attack.
 We help increase the safety and security of community-based organizations, legal and journalistic organizations, local and national organizers, public and high-profile figures, and those who are working to advance social, racial, political, and economic justice in our communities and our world.